OCR-D/spec/cli.md

 # Command Line Interface (CLI)

+All tools provided by MP must be standalone executables, installable into `$PATH`.

+Those tools intended for run-time data processing (but not necessarily tools for training or deployment) are called **processors**.
+Processors must adhere to the following uniform interface, including mandatory and optional parameters (i.e. no more or fewer are permissible).

 **NOTE:** Command line options cannot be repeated.
-Parameters marked **MULTI-VALUE** specify multiple values, provide a single string with comma-separated items (e.g. `-I group1,group2,group3` instead of `-I group1 -I group2 -I group3`).
+Parameters marked **MULTI-VALUE** specify multiple values, formatted as a single string with comma-separated items (e.g. `-I group1,group2,group3` instead of `-I group1 -I group2 -I group3`).

 ## CLI executable name

-All CLI provided by MP must be standalone executables, installable into `$PATH`.

 Every CLI executable's name must begin with `ocrd-`.